Lynette Cisneros

 -Jenny Lawson

 These particular authors have multiple works I enjoy.
 However, there are countless quality stories and authors out there.
-As always, read the story descriptions before you settle in.

 See Resources for supplemental therapeutic works.
-See Musings for thoughts to consider.